 As fluid collects in your lungs, they carry less oxygen to your blood.
 That means your blood may not supply your organs with enough oxygen to survive.
 This can cause your kidneys, lungs, and liver to shut down and stop working.

 Not everyone who has COVID-19 has these serious complications.
 And not everyone needs medical care.
+Some research even suggests the Omicron variant may not be as severe in the lungs as other variants.
 But if your symptoms include trouble breathing, get help right away.

 What Else Does COVID-19 Do to Your Body?